jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

    extend the functionality of document widgets added to the application, and we cover them in :ref:`documents`.

-See :ref:`xkcd_extension_tutorial` to learn how to make a simple JupyterLab extension.
+See :ref:`apod_extension_tutorial` to learn how to make a simple JupyterLab extension.

 A JupyterLab application is comprised of: